• Skip to primary navigation

 You can reduce the time span of your shower and opt for a quick one instead.
 Each minute that you save, can result in saving gallons of water as a conserving measure.
 This also reduces the heating cost that is included during your showering session.

-In case your bathrooms still have those showerheads from 1992, then it is time for you to replace them with the new ones.
+In case your bathrooms still have those shower heads from 1992, then it is time for you to replace them with the new ones.
 Especially, because the 1992 showerhead models consume a flow rate of about 5.5 gallons per minute.
-If you are not sure about the flow rate of your showerhead then you can use this trick:

 • Mark a bucket with increasing gallons